- NDIS (National Disability Insurance Scheme)

 - provides diversity training within Prahran Mission, and to other health providers in the greater community.

-Prahran Mission’s legal service is available to clients requiring legal advice.
+Prahran Mission’s legal service is available to eligible clients who are in need of legal counselling.
 This service is free and will be offered through our Emergency Relief service.

-We have access to a small team of lawyers who can provide pro bono legal advice to clients in matters relating to:
+We have access to a small team of lawyers who can provide pro bono legal counselling to clients in matters relating to:

 - criminal law